zackees/rclone-api/README.md

 One of the benefits of this api is that it does not use `shell=True`, which can keep `rclone` running in some instances even when try to kill the process.

+# Install

+`pip install rclone-api`

 # Examples

+You can use env variables or use a `.env` file to store your secrets.

 # Rclone API Usage Examples